 Before You Hire a PR Agency or Consultant: Questions Nonprofits Should Ask

 - What do we ultimately want to achieve for our organization by seeking public relations advice?
+Will we gain human capacity to do more, media contacts we didn’t have before, or a more comprehensive strategy from it?

 - How will this project/campaign/ongoing communications assistance help our organization achieve its strategic goals and fulfill its mission?